ivan-guerra/programmador.com/content/posts/a-beginners-memory-allocator.md

 the byte preceding the return address.

 How do you find the next aligned address?
-C++ provides a nice utility for doing just that: `std::align`[^5]. `std::align` has a tricky interface in the sense that two of its arguments are in/out parameters.
+C++ provides a nice utility for doing just that: `std::align`. `std::align` has a tricky interface in the sense that two of its arguments are in/out parameters.
 Below is the snippet of code in `Alloc()` that performs alignment using `std::align`:

 ```cpp